jgodoy1992/WoWTimeTracker/README.md

   - Use of the yagmail (yet another gmail) library to send email to user
   - Use of watchdog library to monitor file systems events
   - Use of pandas to write data frame to xlsx or csv file for later analyses
-  - Shedule task in the local system so the script executes everytime the game is initiated
+  - Schedule task in the local system so the script executes everytime the game is initiated